THE STORY

 The Character

-I have an autograph from Buck Owens, a letter from Walter Winchell, a thank-you note from Barry Goldwater, and a photo of me with Michael Landon.
+She has an autograph from Buck Owens, a letter from Walter Winchell, a thank-you note from Barry Goldwater, and a photo of herself with Michael Landon.

-I can count to ten in four languages, and I know the difference between a weed and a flower (well, most of the time).
+She can count to ten in four languages, and she knows the difference between a weed and a flower (well, most of the time).

 The Backstory

-I've been writing since I was old enough to know which end of the pencil made the words appear.
-When I was 15, I won first place in an essay contest.
-At 17, I shared second place for news writing in the University of Tucson's Journalism Day contest.
-Later that year I made my first sale, a poem titled "Equivocations."
+She has been writing since she was old enough to know which end of the pencil made the words appear.
+When she was 15, she won first place in an essay contest.
+At 17, she shared second place for news writing in the University of Tucson's Journalism Day contest.
+Later that year she made her first sale, a poem titled "Equivocations."
 The magazine folded before the poem was published, but the $5.00 check cleared!

 The Research

-I've planted trees, ideas, and my feet in a stubborn stance.
+She has planted trees, ideas, and her feet in a stubborn stance.

 Credits